 f.
 An Emergency Restricted licensee; or

 g.
-An applicant who has already demonstrated proficiency under 243 CMR 2.02(2)(f) or 2.06(2)(d).
+An applicant who has already demonstrated proficiency under 243 CMR 2.02(2)(f) or 2.06(2)(d).(e) Domestic Violence and Sexual Violence Training.
+Pursuant to M.G.L. c.
+112, § 264, applicants and licensees shall participate in Domestic Violence and Sexual Violence Training once as a condition for licensure, renewal, revival or reinstatement of licensure.
+The Board, in consultation with the Department of Public Health, will identify programs or courses of study that meet the standards required by this provision and provide its licensees with a list of such programs or courses.
+This is a one-time training requirement.

+(f) MassHealth Requirement.
+Pursuant to M.G.L. c.
+112, §§ 2 and 9, applicants and licensees shall apply to participate in MassHealth, either as a provider of services or as a nonbilling provider for the limited purpose of ordering and referring services in the MassHealth program, as a condition of licensure, renewal, revival or reinstatement of licensure.

+(g) Child Abuse and Neglect Training.
+Pursuant to M.G.L. c.
+119, § 51A(k), applicants and licensees shall complete training in recognizing and reporting suspected child abuse and neglect.
+Physicians may comply with the training requirement by: completing a hospital-sponsored training program in recognizing the signs of child abuse and neglect; completing CME in identifying and reporting child abuse and neglect; completing a Board-approved online training program or completing a specialized certification.
+This is a one-time training requirement.

 (3) Inactive Status.

 (a) Exempt from Certain Requirements.
 A licensee may request to change his or her license status from a full active license to an inactive status.
 A request to change license status may be made at any time during the license term or at the time of renewal.
 A licensee shall certify that he or she will not practice medicine in Massachusetts while in inactive status.
-A licensee who is inactive is exempt from the continuing professional development requirements set forth in 243 CMR 2.06(2) and (6) and professional malpractice liability insurance as set forth in 243 CMR 2.07(16), but is subject to all other provisions of 243 CMR 2.00.
+A licensee who is inactive is exempt from the continuing medical education requirements set forth in 243 CMR 2.06(2) and (6), the domestic violence and sexual violence training, the MassHealth application requirement, the child abuse and neglect training and professional malpractice liability insurance as set forth in 243 CMR 2.07(16), but is subject to all other provisions of 243 CMR 2.00.

 (b) Return to Active Status.
-Inactive licensee may request at any time a change of license status to return to active status.
-The Board shall require the licensee to satisfy such continuing professional development requirements as have accumulated during the period of time the licensee was on inactive status, including the EHR Proficiency requirement, or such CPD requirements as the Board requires.
+An inactive licensee may request at any time a change of license status to return to active status.
+The Board shall require the licensee to satisfy the domestic violence and sexual violence training, the MassHealth application requirement, the child abuse and neglect training, if these requirements have not been previously satisfied, and such continuing medical education requirements as have accumulated during the period of time the licensee was on inactive status, including the EHR Proficiency requirement or such CME requirements as the Board requires.
 The Board shall require that the licensee reinstate appropriate professional malpractice liability insurance requirements.

 (4) Retiring from the Practice of Medicine.
 When resignation, as set forth in 243 CMR 1.05(5): Resignation, does not apply, a licensee may retire from the practice of medicine in accordance with the following procedure: